Explore chapters

 Generally, it is financially prudent to apply for a term life insurance policy when you’re young and healthy, since your monthly premiums won’t change once the plan is granted.

-Insurance companies can keep premiums low because, most of the time, the term life insurance policy expires without paying a death benefit.
-At that point, you would be free to apply for a new policy (although the premium may be higher).
+Insurance companies can keep premiums low because most of the time, the policy expires without paying a death benefit.
+At that point, you would be free to apply for a new policy, however, the premiums may be significantly higher.

 What factors might affect my life insurance quote?